DATA-DOG/DataDogAuditBundle/README.md

 **audit** entities will be mapped automatically if you run schema update or similar.
 And all the database changes will be reflected in the audit log afterwards.

+### Unaudited Entities

+Sometimes, you might not want to create audit log entries for particular entities.
+You can achieve this by listing those entities under the `unaudired_entities` configuuration key in your `config.yml`, for example:

+    data_dog_audit:
+        unaudited_entities:
+            - AppBundle\Entity\NoAuditForThis

 ## Screenshots

 All paginated audit log: